earowang/earo.me/content/publication/calendar-vis.md

 +++
 abstract = """
-This paper describes a `frame_calendar` function that organizes and displays temporal data, collected on sub-daily resolution, into a calendar layout.
-Calendars are broadly used in society to display temporal information, and events.
-The `frame_calendar` uses linear algebra on the date variable to create the layout.
-It utilizes the grammar of graphics to create the plots inside each cell, and thus synchronizes neatly with **ggplot2** graphics.
+Calendars are broadly used in society to display temporal information and events.
+This paper describes a new calendar display for plotting data, that includes a layout algorithm with many options, and faceting functionality.
+The functions use modulus algebra on the date variable to restructure the data into a calendar format.
+The user can apply the grammar of graphics to create plots inside each calendar cell, and thus the displays synchronize neatly with **ggplot2** graphics.
 The motivating application is studying pedestrian behavior in Melbourne, Australia, based on counts which are captured at hourly intervals by sensors scattered around the city.
-Faceting by the usual features such as day and month, was insufficient to examine the behavior.
+Faceting by the usual features such as day and month, is insufficient to examine the behavior.
 Making displays on a monthly calendar format helps to understand pedestrian patterns relative to events such as work days, weekends, holidays, and special events.
-The layout algorithm has several format options and variations.
-It is implemented in the R package **sugrrants**.
+The functions for the calendar algorithm are available in the R package **sugrrants**.
 """
 abstract_short = ""
 authors = ["Earo Wang", "Dianne Cook", "Rob J Hyndman"]